Going to en Mongolie: Formalities and administrative steps

-The Mongolian currency is called the tugrik, or tögrök, which is written as "T" or, more rarely, "Tg".
-The banking system also uses "MNT".
-The currency in circulation is only in the form of banknotes, on which the national heroes Chinggis Khaan or Sükhbaatar on one side, and landscapes with ger and horses on the other.
-The banknotes are T10, T20, T50, T100, T500, T1,000, T5,000, T10,000 and T20,000.
+Mongolian currency is called the tugrik, or tögrög, abbreviated to "T" or, more rarely, "Tg".
+The banking system also uses the abbreviation "MNT".
+The currency in circulation takes the form of banknotes only, featuring the national heroes Chinggis Khaan or Sükhbaatar on one side, and landscapes with gers and horses on the other.
+The bills are for T10, T20, T50, T100, T500, T1,000, T5,000, T10,000 and T20,000.
 There are no coins.

-Tögrög, euro or U.S. dollar?
-This guide indicates several times the prices of some establishments or travel agencies in U.S. dollars, and for a simple reason: the world of tourism in Mongolia (ger camps, travel agencies, hotels ...) often displays prices in U.S. dollars to avoid having to take into account the inflation, sometimes unstable, that the country is experiencing.
-In this guide, Petit Futé transcribes the prices as they are presented to the public, sometimes in tögrög (T), sometimes in dollars (US$) and sometimes even in euros (€).
+Tögrög, euro or US dollar?
+This guide repeatedly indicates the prices of certain establishments or travel agencies in US dollars, and for a simple reason: the Mongolian tourist industry ( gers camps, travel agencies, hotels...) often displays prices in US$ so as not to have to take into account the country's sometimes unstable inflation.
+In this guide, Petit Futé transcribes prices as they are presented to the public, sometimes in tögrög (T), sometimes in dollars (US$) and sometimes even in euros (€).

 By exchanging euros for tugriks, any visitor can quickly become a millionaire.
 Life in Mongolia is not very expensive on a Western salary.
 Food is inexpensive: you can easily eat for T10,000 in a guanz and have a gourmet meal for T30,000.